Help your 2016 Escape engine last longer with regular oil changes and lube service. Schedule an appointment now!

 Whether it’s synthetic, conventional, or a blend of both — your local Firestone Complete Auto Care has the right oil for your Ford Escape.
 Ford has specifically identified either synthetic or conventional as the ideal engine oil for your 2016 Escape.
 Motor oil reduces friction between engine components, keep the engine cool, and prevent harmful substances from accumulating in the engine.
 During an oil change, a technician will change your Escape's oil, replace and recycle your used oil and oil filter, check all of your other filters, top-off important fluids, and perform a courtesy inspection on your entire vehicle.
 You can drive with confidence knowing that we look out for you and your Escape by taking into account your driving habits, local climate,

 Wondering if we carry the right motor oil for your Ford?
 Your Escape engine deserves the very best, which is why we only stock the best!
 Talk with a teammate and consult your owner's manual before picking a motor oil.
-At Firestone Complete Auto Care, you can choose from the following oils: Quaker State® Advanced Durability™ conventional oil, Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
+At Firestone Complete Auto Care, you can choose from the following oils: Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
 With so many motor oil brands in the market, why do we carry these brands?
 They are champions.
-For instance, when tested on taxi fleets from coast to coast, Quaker State was shown to provide double the protection when compared to the industry standard.
-[1] And Pennzoil?
-Unlike traditional synthetic motor oils, the Pennzoil Platinum® Full Synthetic line of motor oils with PurePlus® Technology is formulated from pure natural gas, which helps lead to better performance.
-For heavy-duty engines, there's Shell Rotella.
-It's specifically designed for diesel and gasoline engines that need to withstand rugged conditions, and is uniquely strengthened to deliver improved oxidation resistance, heightened performance in extreme temperatures, and increased wear protection.
-For help selecting the right motor oil for your 2016 Ford Escape, defer to Ford's recommendations.
+For instance, The Pennzoil Platinum® Full Synthetic line of motor oils with PurePlus® Technology is formulated from pure natural gas, unlike traditional synthetic motor oils, which helps lead to better performance.
+Then there's Shell Rotella heavy-duty engine oil.
+It's expressly designed for gasoline and diesel engines that need to overcome the strenuous working conditions, and is uniquely fortified to offer improved oxidation resistance, heightened performance in extreme temperatures, and increased wear protection.
+Always refer to Ford's recommendations before going with a new or different motor oil for your 2016 Ford Escape.

 When it's time for a 2016 Ford Escape oil change, you know where to turn.
 Your local Firestone Complete Auto Care has some of the best motor oil for Ford Escapes.
 We’ve got convenient appointment times to take care of you, with the right engine oil at a competitive price.
 Find out how much your Ford Escape oil change will cost by calling ahead.
 Make an appointment for an oil change service today and let the oil experts take care of your Escape's engine.
 For your convenience, many of our stores are open late and on weekends!